githwxi/ATS-Xanadu/docgen/SYNTAX/ATS3-ConcreteSyntax.md

 Static Expressions
 ------------------

-There are many forms of static expressions in Xanadu.
+There are many forms of static expressions in ATS3.

 Dynamic Expressions
 ------------------

-There are many forms of dynamic expressions in Xanadu.
+There are many forms of dynamic expressions in ATS3.
 A dynamic expression is atomic if it cannot result in parsing ambiguities when put in any contexts.